KamikazeZirou/rotateview/README.md

 # rotateview

-This is an Andorid library that provides a rotating View.
+This is an Android library that provides a rotating View.
 You can use it when you want to rotate only a part of the View instead of the whole screen.